Unraveling Sunk Cost Fallacy Relationships

 Impacts on Relationships:

-As mentioned above, sunk cost fallacy can find its way into a relationship, particularly a long-term one that has run its course.
-When the couple needs or wants to break up, the thought of leaving behind the time, effort, money, and energy they have spent on building a life together can cause them to second guess their decision.
-And oftentimes it can cause couples to double down and invest more time and effort in trying to make it work, even when it is unhealthy or they are incompatible.
+As mentioned above, the sunk cost fallacy can find its way into a relationship, particularly a long-term one that has run its course.
+When the couple needs or wants to break up, the thought of leaving behind the time, effort, money, and energy spent building a life together can cause them to guess their decision second.
+Oftentimes, it can cause couples to double down and invest more time and effort in trying to make it work, even when it is unhealthy or incompatible.

-The fear of being wrong and ending up alone forces most people to stay in the situations they are in, regardless of any pain and costs already paid.
-Some common sunk costs examples include:
+The fear of being wrong and ending up alone forces most people to stay in their situations, regardless of any pain and costs already paid.
+Some common examples of sunk costs examples include:

-• Time: One of the biggest reasons that many couples will try and make their marriages or relationships work is the time that they have spent together.
-Many couples realize that they have spent a significant amount of time with this person that they cannot get back to spend with someone else or themselves.
+One of the biggest reasons many couples will try to make their marriages or relationships work is the time they have spent together.
+Many couples realize they have spent significant time with this person and cannot return to spend time with someone else or themselves.
 This is the most common reason people stay together.

-• Kids: Another reason that many couples may fall into the sunk cost fallacy is that the couple has children together.
-Children are a decision that the couple chose to make together, and the idea of having to raise them separately can often feel overwhelming.
+Another reason many couples may fall into the sunk cost fallacy is that they have children together.
+Children are a decision that the couple chooses to make together, and the idea of having to raise them separately can often feel overwhelming.
 Investing in the children’s lives can be difficult separately as well, so it can often encourage couples to stay together for the sake of their children, even if it is an unhealthy situation.

-• Assets: Especially if the couple is married, there will often be a large number of assets that they will have to sell and divide.
-Many couples, will not get a return on the investments that they made on some of the assets, and it can be difficult to imagine attempting to separate these assets and the investments contained in them.
+Especially if the couple is married, there will often be many assets that they will have to sell and divide.
+Many couples will not get a return on their investments in some of the assets, and it can be challenging to imagine attempting to separate these assets and the investments contained in them.
 Because of this, many couples will choose to stay together instead.

-• Memories: Ending a relationship can be difficult because of the number of memories that the couple shares together.
-It can be difficult to think of all the experiences that you have with a person becoming something that you did with someone who is no longer in your life.
+Ending a relationship can be difficult because of the number of memories that the couple shares together.
+It can be difficult to think of all your experiences with a person becoming something that you did with someone who is no longer in your life.
 Thinking about separating the memories and not experiencing them for ourselves can feel like a lost cause.

-Considering the way that sunk cost fallacy can impact a relationship and push couples to waste more time and more resources in an attempt to stick it through rather than amicable separating demonstrates the difficulty and the insidious nature of this fallacy.
+Considering how the sunk cost fallacy can impact a relationship and push couples to waste more time and resources in an attempt to stick it through rather than amicable separating demonstrates the difficulty and insidious nature of this fallacy.

 Leaving the Relationship & Taking a Loss

-Learning how to overcome a failed relationship is not an easy endeavor.
-There are some considerations and steps that the couple can take to break up healthily and move forward apart.
+Learning how to overcome a failed relationship is not easy.
+However, the couple can take some considerations and steps to break up healthily and move forward.

 They include:

 • Acknowledgment: The first step in most problems is acknowledgment.
-Couples and individuals need to admit that they would like to end the relationship and move forward, but the sunk cost fallacy is stopping them from doing so.
-Acknowledging this will help them be able to move forward.
+Couples and individuals must admit wanting to end the relationship and move forward, but the sunk cost fallacy stops them from doing so.
+Acknowledging this will help them move forward.

-• Confidants: Telling a few trusted people can make the process of moving on easier.
-They can help encourage steps forward toward leaving while also being a space to process the feelings with.
-They can help you focus on the future and why leaving is better and potentially help ignore or talk through the feelings of the past.
+• Confidants: Telling a few trusted people can make moving on easier.
+They can help encourage steps toward leaving while also being a space to process the feelings.
+They can help you focus on the future and why leaving is better and potentially help you ignore or talk through the feelings of the past.

-• Ritual: Often, it is the repetitive reliving of the good memories at the end of a relationship that will push the couple into a sunk-cost fallacy tailspin.
-To avoid this, it can be helpful to create a ritual where you enjoy the memory once, but then put it to rest through a closure ritual.
-Doing so will put a hard stop to the repetitiveness of the memory and encourage couples and individuals to remember the good while also acknowledging that leaving is going to be the healthiest.
+• Ritual: Often, the repetitive reliving of the good memories at the end of a relationship will push the couple into a sunk-cost fallacy tailspin.
+To avoid this, creating a ritual where you enjoy the memory once but then put it to rest through a closure ritual can be helpful.
+Doing so will put a hard stop to the repetitiveness of the memory and encourage couples and individuals to remember the good while also acknowledging that leaving will be the healthiest.

-• Plan: Having some exciting plans for the future can help make the past look less appealing.
-Booking a vacation, signing up for a new class, or finding a new place to live can help give you something to look forward to and help move past the past.
+• Plan: Having exciting plans for the future can help make the past less appealing.
+Booking a vacation, signing up for a new class, or finding a new place to live can give you something to look forward to and help you move past the past.

 Final Thoughts

-Leaving a bad relationship or a bad investment is never an easy task.
-Our resources and time are very limited, so understandably, we never want them to go to waste.
-But when things run their course and outrun their benefits, it is best to look to the future.
-Admit the failure and learn from the experience, and more importantly, appreciate the experience.
-It may not have turned out how you had hoped but it was a necessary experience, usually with an unforgettable lesson.
+Leaving a bad relationship or a bad investment is never easy.
+Our resources and time are minimal, so understandably, we never want them to go to waste.
+But it is best to look to the future when things run their course and outrun their benefits.
+Admit the failure, learn from the experience, and, more importantly, appreciate the experience.
+It may not have turned out as you had hoped, but it was a necessary experience, usually with an unforgettable lesson.

-To learn more about sunk cost fallacy relationships, communication, and more, check out ADR’s blog!
+Check out ADR’s blog to learn more about sunk cost fallacy relationships, communication, and more!

 Emily Holland